 children and young people’s mental health’.
 Children and young people’s mental health should refer to the mental health of all children from 0-18 but too often it is focussed on older children.

 50% of those with lifetime mental health problems first experience symptoms by the age of 14 and among teenagers, rates of depression and anxiety have increased by 70%.
-Charities such as Place2be are truly enriching children’s lives with the support and training service but it leaves me asking the difficult question.
+Many charities are truly enriching children’s lives with the support and training service but it leaves me asking the difficult question.
 How did we get here?